 You know those Instagram accounts that you follow?
 The ones featuring photos of a couple sipping coffee while laying on their bed covered in colorful Pendleton blankets with the back door of the van opened to show the epic view they are gazing at?
 They are always having the best time and just love each other so freaking much.
 THAT’S NOT REAL #VANLIFE!

-Avoid Inevitable Arguments:
+Avoid Inevitable Arguments

 - Be understanding of the person driving.
 Driving a giant vehicle down a narrow road or an extremely windy road or just through traffic in a busy city is stressful enough as it is without a backseat driver yapping in your ear.
 Cut your partner some slack and trust that they will slay the drive.

 - AND the person navigating.
 Google Maps is literally a godsend when is comes to roadtrips and a downloaded map may save you from getting seriously lost.
-But Google isn’t always perfect and sometimes figuring out turns and merges and such can be confusing.
+But Google isn’t always perfect and sometimes figuring out turns and merges can be confusing.
 As the driver, you’ll be undoubtedly frustrated but just remember that your navigator isn’t getting you all turned around on purpose unless they’re an asshole.

 - Go to sleep and/or wake up when you want.
 Your partner wants to get up and do a brisk 5-mile sunrise hike?
 Great!
 More power to them!
 You’ll probably just be waking up when they return so if they could boil some water for coffee that would be lovely (BTW, this is the most durable french press ever invented!).
-It’s okay to have slightly different schedules (unless you’re in a tent and the hiking spot is in a different spot, in which case, you’re screwed).
+It’s okay to have slightly different schedules (unless you’re in a tent and the trailhead is in a different spot, in which case, you’re screwed).

 - Avoid copious amounts of wine and deep relationship convos.
 Imagine this for a moment… it’s just you and your partner, 24 hours a day, 7 days a week.
 Just the two of you.
-They already know all of your stories, all of your funny jokes, and they most certainly know what you did that day.
+They already know all of your stories, all of your funny jokes, and they know exactly what you did that day.
 So conversation boredom mixed with a little booze can lead to questions like “what is one thing you would change about me?” or “what do I do that annoys you?” or “do you think my sister is hot?”
 Avoid!
 Abort!
 These conversations do NOT end well.
 Keep games and movies on hand if you can’t handle casual conversations about the weather when you’re drunk.

 Tip #5: Keep Certain Private Things Private

 To say I have an “overactive bladder” would be fair.
 Actually, it might be an understatement.
 Like clockwork I have to get up to pee in the middle of the night.
-Every night.
+Every single night.
 Even if I haven’t even had a drop of liquid hit my tongue for a full 12 hours prior.
 So yes, the thought of wearing an adult diaper to bed so that I didn’t have to crawl out of my tent or my van at 2:00am every morning to pee most certainly crossed my mind.
 But forcing my husband to endure the smell of urine and then change me like a baby in the morning would mean venturing into VERY unsexy territory.

 When you go days without showering, shaving, brushing your hair, or doing laundry, picking up some other nasty habits can be a slippery slope.
 But if you’re like me, your #vanlife partner is also your #reallife partner and you still have to find each other attractive through the filth.
 If you wouldn’t do it in front of your partner back home, it shouldn’t fly in your van either.

-Never, Under any Circumstances Ever:
+Never, Under any Circumstances Ever

-- Poo in your chemical toilet.
+- Poo in your chemical toilet

-- Leave poo-y toilet paper in the van garbage bag.
+- Leave poo-y toilet paper in the van garbage bag

-- Clip your toenails in bed.
+- Clip your toenails in bed

-- Fart under the covers and then pull them up over your partners head.
+- Fart under the covers and then pull them up over your partners head

-- Leave your stinky socks laying around your tiny living space.
+- Leave your stinky socks laying around your tiny living space

-- Ask your partner if you can pop their bacne and/or pluck their mole hair.
+- Ask your partner if you can pop their bacne and/or pluck their mole hair

 Tip #6: Keep the Romance Alive